Breast Augmentation in Newport Beach

 Will breast augmentation surgery keep me from breastfeeding?

-In most cases, you can still breastfeed following breast enlargement surgery.
-This is because breast implants are placed under the breast tissue and do not interfere with milk ducts that allow you to produce milk.
+Most patients are still able to breastfeed following breast enlargement surgery.* This is because breast implants are placed under the breast tissue and do not interfere with milk ducts that allow you to produce milk.
 This is true whether you get saline or silicone implants, although it is best to avoid a nipple incision to avoid breastfeeding issues.

 Can I finance my breast augmentation?